codyswanner/Meme-Cataloger/README.md

 ## Meme Cataloger

+**Deprecated: see [MemeCataloger-NextJS](github.com/codyswanner/MemeCataloger-NextJs) for current version of this project** This project was built at the beginning of my journey with learning React, and I chose an outdated, deprecated platform to build on ([Create React App](https://create-react-app.dev/)).
+Over the course of development the tech debt of this outdated platform (along with some early architectural choices of mine) became a growing problem for continuing to build sustainably, so I created the [MemeCataloger-NextJS](github.com/codyswanner/MemeCataloger-NextJs) repository to rebuild the existing features of this iteration with better planning and on a more modern platform.
+I've kept this repo available as an archive for my own reference and for anyone curious on my process of getting this far with this project!
+Below is the original README with some typo corrections.
+I'll add that while it was fun to work with Websockets on this version of the project, I've found that this isn't really the proper use-case for them, and standard HTTP is a little easier to work with in most scenarios.

+---

-This is a project I am working on by myself with the goals of (1) creating something I want to use and (2) challening myself/learning more about programming.
+This is a project I am working on by myself with the goals of (1) creating something I want to use and (2) challenging myself/learning more about programming.
 I am using [ReactJS](https://react.dev/) as the frontend and Python [Django](docs.djangoproject.com) as the backend.

 In terms of usability, the eventual goal of this project is for it to replace Google Photos as my place to store silly/funny internet media that I've saved, and for this project to have a better system for organizing and quickly finding my saved media.

-In terms of programming experience, I would love for this project to be a showcase of what I can do in React and Python for potential employment opportunities, but the more realistic goal for me right now is simply to encounter real-world problems to spark reserach and learning.
+In terms of programming experience, I would love for this project to be a showcase of what I can do in React and Python for potential employment opportunities, but the more realistic goal for me right now is simply to encounter real-world problems to spark research and learning.

 ### Tools, Packages, and Frameworks I am using
  1. [ReactJS](https://react.dev/) which has been the best intro to JavaScript that I could ask for, in that it's JavaScript that makes sense to a Python native.
 (Currently the roots of this project are in Create React App, but I'm leaning CRA is not maintained any longer and looking at alternatives.
 Perhaps Vite?
 Suggestions welcome!)